spellcards/backend/README.md

 Takes:

 - Authorization token in header.
-- student_id in body.
-- Array of words in body with:
+- Array of words to be updated in body with:
   - word_id (words id)
   - updated word_strength (new level)
   - last_seen (current date)